chapdel/fmc/docs/configuring-mail-providers/postmark.md

 First off, make sure you have created an account with [Postmark](https://postmarkapp.com).

+To get a 20% discount for the first three months on all subscriptions, you can use this coupon code: `POSTMARKLOVESMAILCOACH`.

 ### Configuring Postmark

 At Postmark you must [configure a new webhook](https://postmarkapp.com/support/article/1067-how-do-i-enable-delivery-webhooks).